Mariaclaresse/Mariaclaresse/README.md

 # 💫 About Me:
-- 🔸 Currently studying on: **Bachelor of Science in Information Technology (BSIT)**
+- 🔸 Currently pursuing **Bachelor of Science in Information Technology (BSIT)**
-- 🌱 I’m learning / improving skills in **Dart / Flutter**, **Python**, and other programming tools.
+- 🌱 Actively developing **websites and mobile applications** using **Flutter, Dart, Python, HTML, CSS, and JavaScript**
-- 👯 I’m open to collaborate on **mobile apps, UI components, small projects, learning-oriented code**.
+- 👯 Open to collaborating on **web development projects, mobile apps, UI/UX design, and student-based systems**
-- 💡 I enjoy **UI design, clean code, learning new frameworks, building useful small projects**.
+- 💡 Passionate about **building responsive websites, functional mobile apps, clean code, and user-friendly designs**
 - 📫 How to reach me: **onilebas.mariaclaresse@gmail.com**

 ---